SQL Server Unique Index

 ‘An explicit DROP INDEX is not allowed on index ‘Employees.PK__Employee__3214EC0775FF9526′.
 It is being used for PRIMARY KEY constraint enforcement.’

 We cannot delete the Unique Clustered Index using the DROP Command but SQL Server allows us to delete the UNIQUE CLUSTERED INDEX from the object explorer.
-So Right-click on the index, and then select the DELETE option and finally click OK.
-You can see that along with the UNIQUE index, the primary key constraint is also deleted.
+So Right-click on the index, and then select the DELETE option and finally click on the OK button.
+You will see that along with the UNIQUE index, the primary key constraint is also deleted.

-Now, let’s try to insert some duplicate values for the ID column of the Employees and you can see that the rows get inserted into the table without any primary key violation error.
+Now, let’s try to insert some duplicate values for the ID column of the Employees table and you will see that the rows get inserted into the table without any primary key violation error.

 Once you insert the above two records, verify the Employee table as shown below.